DissonantVoid/DVs-Behavior-Tree/addons/DVs_behavior_tree/docs/using_addon.md

 - Rename behavior tree nodes in the editor so the tree is easier to read.
 Nodes also support an optional description that is visible in the debugger.
 - Blackboards vs other classes.
 Depending on your game, you may have some data needed by the AI that is managed by another system, an autoload or the agent script, an example of this is a `World` autoload that keeps track of information like the time/weather.
 In this case it can be better to access data from such autoload instead of storing a duplicate in the blackboard to avoid duplications and out of sync issues.

-- Local scripts vs saved scenes for custom nodes and sub-trees
-- Different ways to do the same thing (parallel node vs comp attachment, conditional abort vs reactive composite...)
+- (Different ways to do the same thing (parallel node vs comp attachment, conditional abort vs reactive composite...))

 # Limitations
 While this addon covers a wide range of use cases and aims to cover features from various other implementations, it does have some limitations that you should be aware of: